 We believe that people should be able to access education, and the world, on a level playing field.
-Caption.Ed can not only assist with accessibility but it can support all users to become independent learners.
+Caption.Ed not only assists with accessibility but can also support all users to become independent learners.

-Caption.Ed. also provides a state-of-the-art route to store and re-use captions across an institution and allow intelligent and efficient human moderation, which in essence aids every institution when striving for 100% accurate captions.
+Caption.Ed. also provides a state-of-the-art route to store, re-uses captions across an institution, and allows intelligent and efficient human moderation, which in essence aids every institution striving for 100% accurate captions.

 *(there is a 14-day window in which you need to apply captions between "live" and "pre-recorded" status).

 If you have any questions please contact us at [email protected]